 How to Get Rid of Paper Clutter

-To make this easy, get a couple Amazon boxes that you have sitting around and label them: Recycle, Shred and Sort.
+To make this easy, get a couple of Amazon boxes that you have sitting around and label them: Recycle, Shred, and Sort.

 This way, you can quickly go through things without feeling like you need to find a home for every scrap of paper.
 The box for recycling and shredding can get disposed of pretty quickly and you can go back through the sort pile at a different time.

 Declutter the Bathrooms